-We study the natural Gieseker and Uhlenbeck compactifications of the rational Calogero--Moser phase space.
+\begin{flushleft} {\textbf{Abstract}}\en { We study the natural Gieseker and Uhlenbeck compactifications of the rational Calogero-Moser phase space.
 The Gieseker compactification is smooth and provides a small resolution of the Uhlenbeck compactification.
-We use the resolution to compute the stalks of the IC-sheaf of the Uhlenbeck compactification.
+We use the resolution to compute the stalks of the IC-sheaf of the Uhlenbeck compactification.} \end{flushleft} 12pt